 Nextdoor—Best for safe planning

-The Halloween Treat Map acts as an interactive guide to the neighborhood.
+The Halloween Treat Map acts as an interactive guide to the neighbourhood.
 Users who plan on handing out candy can mark their accounts with a candy icon; those who have turned their homes into spooky sideshows will feature a haunted decor icon.

 The best phones for kids